 Question Indicative content 2a Answers will be credited according to candidates' deployment of material in relation to the qualities outlined in the generic mark scheme.
 The indicative content below is not prescriptive and candidates are not required to include all the material which is indicated as relevant.
 Other relevant material not suggested below must also be credited.
 Candidates must analyse the source to consider its value for an enquiry into Rasputin's relationship with the Tsar and Tsarina.
-The value could be identified in terms of the following points of information from the source, and the inferences which could be drawn and supported from the source: It provides evidence of the close relationship Rasputin enjoyed with the Tsar and Tsarina through the personal references made to him in the letters ('Gregory did beg you', 'our Friend') It suggests that the Tsarina in particular was under the influence of Rasputin ('our Friend says naming him', 'I must give you a message from our Friend') It provides evidence that Rasputin used his relationship with the royal couple to try to influence government decisions ('Gregory did beg you to name Protopopov', 'begs you to order the army to advance near Riga').
-The following points could be made about the authorship, nature or purpose of the source and applied to ascribe value to information and inferences: The Tsarina was one of the three people involved and would thus be able to offer a first-hand account of the relationship between Rasputin and the royal couple Its purpose and aims are evident from the tone of the language used by the Tsarina to try to persuade the Tsar to carry out Rasputin's wishes ('You had such a good impression of Protopopov', 'He says it is necessary make them move') The nature of the source (private letters) suggests that the Tsarina is expressing her views candidly.
+The value could be identified in terms of the following points of information from the source, and the inferences which could be drawn and supported from the source: It provides evidence of the close relationship Rasputin enjoyed with the Tsar and Tsarina through the personal references made to him in the letters ('Gregory did beg you', 'our Friend') It suggests that the Tsarina in particular was under the influence of Rasputin ('our Friend says, naming him', 'I must give you a message from our Friend') It provides evidence that Rasputin used his relationship with the royal couple to try to influence government decisions ('Gregory did beg you to name Protopopov', 'begs you to order the army to advance near Riga').
+The following points could be made about the authorship, nature or purpose of the source and applied to ascribe value to information and inferences: The following points could be the tree people involved and would thus be able to offer a first-hand account of the relationship between Rasputin's wishes ('You had such a good impression of Protopopov', 'He says it is necessary, make them move') The nature of the source (private letters) suggests that the Tsarina is expressing her views candidly.
 Knowledge of historical context should be deployed to support and develop inferences and to confirm the accuracy/usefulness of information.
-Relevant points may include: From 1905, Rasputin enjoyed a personal relationship with the Tsar and Tsarina because of his apparent ability to control the bleeding of their haemophiliac son, Alexis The Tsarina, as an extremely devout woman, held Raspu
+Relevant points may include: From 1905, Rasputin enjoyed a personal relationship with the Tsar and Tsarina because of his apparent ability to control the bleeding of their haemophiliac son, Alexis The rasina, as an extremely devout woman, held Rasputin, a self-styled 'man of God', in high regard and defended him against all criticism Through the Tsarina, Rasputin was able to influence some